Illinois Paycheck Calculator Guide

 Illinois Income Tax: The 4.95% Flat Rate Explained

-Illinois is one of only a handful of states using a flat (single-rate) income tax structure.
-The current 4.95% rate was enacted in 2017 (up from 3.75%).
-Unlike California or New York's progressive brackets, calculating your Illinois state tax is simple:
+Illinois is one of only a handful of states using a single flat income tax rate.
+The current 4.95% was enacted in 2017 (up from 3.75%).
+Unlike California's ten progressive brackets or New York's eight, calculating your Illinois state tax requires one multiplication:

 Illinois State Tax = Taxable Income × 4.95%

-For most W-2 employees, Illinois taxable income = federal adjusted gross income (AGI) with a few modifications.
+For most W-2 employees, Illinois taxable income equals federal adjusted gross income (AGI) with a few modifications.
 Traditional 401(k) contributions reduce your Illinois taxable income, just as they reduce federal taxable income.
-Illinois does not have a state standard deduction equivalent to the federal one.
+Illinois does not have an equivalent to the federal standard deduction — a key difference that surprises many workers.

 Illinois Personal Exemption: